omahs/golem-docs/docs/Ncreators/javascript/tutorials/web.md

 ---
-description: Golem in browser QuickStart explained
+Description: Golem in browser QuickStart explained
 ---

 !!! info

-    In this tutorial you will create a simple web page that will trigger your requestor script and display the results and output logs in the browser window.
+    In this tutorial, you will create a simple web page that will trigger your requestor script and display the results and output logs in the browser window.

-    While the in the QuickStart the js script is in external file in this tutorial we will both HTML and js script in the same file.
+    While in the QuickStart the js script is in an external file, in this tutorial we will keep both HTML and js script in the same file.

 ## Prerequisites

 Before getting started, you need to install and launch the Yagna daemon in version 0.13.0+.
-Note such version is available as `release candidate`.
+Note such a version is available as a `release candidate`.
 It can be installed using instructions for manual Yagna installation available [here](../examples/tools/install_yagna.md).

-In addition you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
+In addition, you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
 You can do this by running the following command:

 === "MacOS / Linux"